AnthonyByansi/Smart-Clothing-for-Sensory-Regulation/README.md

 ## Acknowledgments

 * [OpenBCI](https://openbci.com/). for providing inspiration and guidance for the sensor integration.
-* Adafruit for providing helpful tutorials and resources for building electronic circuits.
+* [Adafruit](https://www.adafruit.com/). for providing helpful tutorials and resources for building electronic circuits.
 * Arduino for providing an easy-to-use platform for programming microcontrollers.